Herbs and Supplements

 • Volume 1 provides a foundation of knowledge in the clinical practice of complementary medicine.

-• Volume 2 provides current, evidence-based monographs on the 132 most popular herbs, nutrients and food supplements.
+• Volume 2 offers current, evidence-based monographs on the 132 most popular herbs, nutrients and food supplements.

 The Review of Natural Products Herbs and Natural Supplements